 Hiking with toddlers is extremely rewarding especially if you love to hike!
 I remember vividly when my oldest daughter hiked her first hike without ever stepping foot in a carrier or a stroller.
 I had my youngest on my back.
 It was an amazing experience especially since we had zero tantrums.
-However tantrums do happen and toddlers feet become filled with led as they decide to stop moving their feet.
-For those times when you need to get those feet moving to finish the hike or preventing the led from accumulating in the first place here are 6 ways to motivate your toddler while hiking:
+However, tantrums do happen and toddlers feet become filled with lead as they decide to stop moving their feet.
+For those times when you need to get those feet moving to finish the hike or preventing the lead from accumulating in the first place here are 6 ways to motivate your toddler while hiking:

 Play a game: Playing a game on the trail can help motivate your toddler and makes hiking fun.
 See a list of games on my post Hiking games for toddlers.

 Food: Make sure your toddler is well fed before the hike.
 Also feed them little snacks on the go to keep up their energy.
 Lately our toddler has been eating her lunch before hiking!!!
 That means I am bringing double the food so we still have some snacks throughout the actual hike.